toulbar2/toulbar2/docs/source/examples/tuto_sudoku_pytb2.rst

    for col_ind in range(9):
       cfn.AddAllDifferent([row_ind*9+col_ind for row_ind in range(9)])

-At this point, the solution is not correct yet since sub-grids of size 3x3 may contain duplicates, such as the values :code:`9` and :code:`3` in the example bellow:
+At this point, the solution is not correct yet since sub-grids of size 3x3 may contain duplicates, such as the values :code:`9` and :code:`3` in the example below:

 .. code-block:: text